irfanshehzadsandhu/logseq/pages/90% of employee complete training on time.md

 - ## Irfan Shahzad Feedback
 	- I am training Moazzam
 	- Reasons for late
-		- Figuring out I think my architecture concepts were also not clear.
+		- Figuring out!!!
+I think my architecture concepts were also not clear.
 		-
 		-
 	- Reliability , efficiency (how much earlier)and effectiveness(How much good you are doing)